-Based on the guidelines provided by FIPA association, for an agent platform implementation to be considered FIPA-compliant, it must at least implement the "Agent Management" and "Agent Communication Language" specifications, which should conform to the latest experimental and/or standard status specifications.
+Based on the guidelines provided by the FIPA association, for an agent platform implementation to be considered FIPA-compliant it must at least implement the "Agent Management" and "Agent Communication Language" specifications, which should conform to the latest experimental and/or standard status specifications.

-The usual approach to conforming a MAS into a FIPA-compliant one, is to modify the whole system based on FIPA specifications.
+The usual approach to conforming a MAS into a FIPA-compliant one is to modify the whole system based on FIPA specifications.
 A different approach that has not yet been adopted by any developer is to amend just a part of the system's architecture.
-The top picture of figure 1 represents a typical multi-agent system (MAS 1) that has been conformed to FIPA specifications in order to be able to interoperate i.e. receive/send data from/to other FIPA-compliant multi-agent systems (EXternal MAS).
-The second picture of figure 1, represents our approach of conforming a MAS to a FIPA-compliant one.
-The actual architecture of the system remains the same as before but two FIPA-compliant gateways (in grey) have to be added to the system, that work as adaptors to ensure interoperability with other FIPA-compliant multi-agent systems (EX MAS).
-Interoperability in this sense applies at both the communication and application levels, as specified by agent platform into a FIPA-compliant one
+The top picture of figure 1, represents a typical multi-agent system (MAS 1) that has been conformed to FIPA specifications in order to be able to interoperate i.e. receive/send data from/to other FIPA-compliant multi-agent systems (EXternal MAS).
+Figure 1b, represents our approach to conforming a MAS into a FIPA-compliant one.
+The actual architecture of the system remains the same as before, but two FIPA-compliant gateways (in grey) have to be added to the system.
+These work as adaptors (wrappers) to ensure interoperability with other FIPA-compliant external multi-agent systems (EX MAS).
+Interoperability in this sense applies at both the communication and application levels.
+The communication level comprises the ontological and agent service layer[4].